 YES, DILAPAN-S® can be used in this indication.
 Because it has no pharmacological content, the process of cervical ripening is gentle and gradual and it does not cause uterine hyperactivity or fetal distress.
-Therefore DILAPAN-S® represents an optimal candidate for induction of labor for women with previous Cesarean section in medical history.
-Dr Maier's study from 2017, evaluating labor induction with unfavorable cervix after a Cesarean section with DILAPAN-S®, contained 96 women after Cesarean section.
-The cervical ripening successful rate (defined as increasing of Bishop score enabling induction of labor) in subgroup of patients with previous Caesarean section in medical history was 83% and vaginal delivery rate went up to 65%.
+Therefore DILAPAN-S® represents an optimal candidate for induction of labour for women with previous Cesarean section in medical history.
+Dr Maier's study from 2017, evaluating labour induction with unfavorable cervix after a Cesarean section with DILAPAN-S®, contained 96 women after Cesarean section.
+The cervical ripening successful rate (defined as increasing of Bishop score enabling induction of labour) in subgroup of patients with previous Caesarean section in medical history was 83% and vaginal delivery rate went up to 65%.
 Therefore, DILAPAN-S® was evaluated as effective and safe in this subgroup of patients.

 Studies have shown that up to 20% of women go on to spontaneous labour after cervical ripening with DILAPAN-S® without any further pharmacological intervention.
-When induction of labor is required, oxytocin or dinoprostone may be used.
+When induction of labour is required, oxytocin or dinoprostone may be used.

 For how long should DILAPAN-S® be inserted?